ebi-uniprot/uniprot-manual/help/mod_res.md

 Examples: [Q9RQQ9](https://www.uniprot.org/uniprotkb/Q9RQQ9#ptm_processing), [P02662](https://www.uniprot.org/uniprotkb/P02662#ptm_processing), [P04859](https://www.uniprot.org/uniprotkb/P04859#ptm_processing), [P68433](https://www.uniprot.org/uniprotkb/P68433#ptm_processing)

 Histidine can be phosphorylated on either of its two nitrogen atoms.
 We refer to 'Pros-phosphohistidine', when phosphorylation occurs on the nitrogen atom that is closest to the alpha-carbon and 'Tele-phosphohistidine', where it occurs on the most distal one.
-When the exact position of phosphate attachment on histidine is not known we simply use the term 'Phosphohistidine'.
+When the exact position of phosphate attachment on histidine is not known, we simply use the term 'Phosphohistidine'.

 Examples: [P0AA06](https://www.uniprot.org/uniprotkb/P0AA06#ptm_processing), [P39928](https://www.uniprot.org/uniprotkb/P39928#ptm_processing), [P16575](https://www.uniprot.org/uniprotkb/P16575#ptm_processing), [P26762](https://www.uniprot.org/uniprotkb/P26762#ptm_processing), [P0A0E2](https://www.uniprot.org/uniprotkb/P0A0E2#ptm_processing)